Get insider access

 VESA 100x100

-Good ergonomics.
-It allows for all manner of adjustments so that you can place the screen at your ideal viewing position.
+The ergonomics are excellent.
+It allows for all manner of adjustments so that you can place the screen in your ideal viewing position.
 The back is plain and made of textured plastic.
-There's a cutout on the stand for cable management and a quick-release feature to remove the stand if you want to VESA-mount it.
+There's a cutout on the stand for cable management to help keep your setup organized.

 Design